Disclaimer: Originally published in September 2018. It is being republished since it still remains an interesting topic till today.

 Here is a list of some mental health practitioners:

-1. Breakthrough Counseling based in Mumbai has their areas of interest in anxiety, depression, personality disorders, self-harm, and anger management and addiction.
+Breakthrough Counseling based in Mumbai has its areas of interest in anxiety, depression, personality disorders, self-harm, and anger management and addiction.
 You can have face-to-face or online Skype sessions which costs Rs.
 750 per session.

-3. Dr. Arif Maghribi Khan has different centers in Kashmir.
+Dr. Arif Maghribi Khan has different centers in Kashmir.
 You can donate the money to Sehar welfare trust.
-It’s free for widows, orphans and poor.
+It’s free for widows, orphans, and the poor.

 Why the doctors should support the LGBTQ?